 As confirmed by many of the top global brands we have had the pleasure to work with, incorporating the activation of your employees on social media channels, known as employee advocacy, into your wider marketing strategy is a powerful way to make your brand stand out.

-According to LinkedIn, even though only around 2% of employees re-share the content that their companies share, they are responsible for 20% of the overall engagement that content receives.
+According to LinkedIn, even though only around 3% of employees share content about their company, they’re responsible for driving 30% of the total engagement a company sees.